Event box

 Archives Uncovered: Insights from SCUA Research Fellows Online

 Another installment of an ongoing virtual series from Special Collections and University Archives (SCUA) where we spotlight the innovative work of archival research fellows from around the globe.
 Held monthly, this series offers a unique opportunity to engage with the latest in archival research across various disciplines.
-Each session will feature a different fellow presenting their findings and exploring how their work sheds new light on history, scholarship and research.
+Each session features a different fellow presenting their findings and exploring how their work sheds new light on history, scholarship and research.

 Date: